hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 ```
 ### Advice on Links
 When you need to link two nodes, you have to use their index number.
 Otherwise you are going to get this error message on console: __Uncaught TypeError: Cannot read property 'neighbours' of undefined__
+Look at [this](https://github.com/tgdwyer/WebCola/issues/128) for more information on this.